There's no denying that the future of motoring is electric. But what if you're looking for a new car now?

 As hybrid cars have a dual engine and advanced technology, it can be difficult for mechanics to repair these vehicles, or for hybrid car owners to even find a mechanic with the relevant expertise.

-Prices therefore are higher than for traditional vehicles – however, as increasing amounts of hybrid vehicles hit the market, these costs should go down.
+Prices therefore are higher than for traditional vehicles – however, as increasing numbers of hybrid vehicles hit the market, these costs should go down.

 Price

-Hybrid cars are more expensive than regular petrol or diesel powered cars, which can put many people off buying them.
-However government grants are available to help cover some of the cost of brand new low-emission vehicles.
-Currently the maximum available for cars is £3,000.
+Hybrid cars are more expensive than regular petrol- or diesel-powered cars, which can put many people off buying them.

 You don’t need to do anything – the grant goes straight to the dealer, which means it’ll be factored into the car’s price.